What We Do

 Protect.
 Educate.
 Empower.

-Imagine the impact 50 educated women will have in their villages, their state, and their country, returning as doctors, nurses, politicians, pastors, computer technicians, social workers, midwives, businesswomen, journalists, teachers and tailors.
+IMAGINE what it means to feel safe and protected.
+IMAGINE what it would be like to have hope for a better future.
+IMAGINE the impact these educated women will have in their villages, their state, and their country, returning as teachers, doctors, nurses, politicians, pastors, computer technicians, social workers, midwives, cooks, businesswomen, journalists, and tailors.
 They will change the lives of those they touch, and together, they will change their world.

 Kids in Kenya

-When the ASAH school was still a dream, we learned that many orphans at Kakuma Refugee camp in Kenya, where refugees fled during the war, had no family to return to after the war ended.
-Currently ASAH sponsors eight Sudanese orphans (two girls and six boys) originally from Duk Payuel in boarding schools in Nakuru and Eldoret, Kenya.
-As there are no parents or extended family able to provide support, ASAH covers 100% of their cost of living: school uniforms and fees, medical care, books, clothing, transportation, and a place to live during term breaks.
+In 2008, when the ASAH school was still a dream, we began our work by sponsoring South Sudanese orphans from Kakuma Refugee camp in Kenya, where refugees fled during the war with Sudan years earlier.
+Currently ASAH sponsors eight South Sudanese orphans, two girls and eight boys, in boarding schools in Nairobi, Nakuru and Eldoret, Kenya.
+ASAH covers 100% of their cost of living: school uniforms and fees, medical care, books, clothing, transportation, and a place to live during term breaks.
 Our first student is now attending college.
-Three additional students have finished secondary school through our sponsorship program.
+Three additional students previously finished secondary school through our sponsorship program.

-Your sponsorship of an ASAH student is an investment in the future in of the world's newest nation.
-Shared sponsorships are available for both these programs.
+Your sponsorship of an ASAH student is an investment in the future in of the world’s newest nation.
+Sponsorships are available for both these programs.